EOSIO/welcome/docs/40_smart-contract-guides/01_before-you-begin/10_running-a-blockchain.md

 Once the tutorial is completed you should be able to run a local single node testnet.

-## Before you begin
-This tutorial requires the following:

-* The EOSIO platform software, Click on this link for instructions on [installing EOSIO binaries](https://developers.eos.io/manuals/eos/latest/install/install-prebuilt-binaries)

 ## Run a Local Single-Node Blockchain

 Run a local nodeos instance which produces blocks using these [instructions](https://developers.eos.io/manuals/eos/latest/nodeos/usage/development-environment/local-single-node-testnet).